Introduction

 The mixing of the air, in the totality of the fortress, can be really assured only by one system of sheaths distributing the fresh air, in light overpressure, in each casemate.

-A room of ventilation ensures the role.
+A room of ventilation ensures this role.
 The air, drawn from the principal gallery, is brewed by a centrifugal electromechanical ventilator, then led in each room.
+The sheaths leading the fresh air are of red color.

 External fresh air